 In PaperCut NG and PaperCut ChargeBack, this can be done as follows:

-0 in box boxes to display no decimal places.
+6. Enter 0 in the decimal places boxes to display no decimal places.